Home | Category: Religion and Gods / Art and Architecture

 Abu Simbel

+The Abu Simbel complex was built over the course of 20 years in the 13th Century B.C.
+It is 56 meters (185 feet) long and 27.5 meters (90 feet) high.
+The four colossal statues are cut from the living rock and are 18 meters (60 feet) high.
 The rock-hewn "grotto" temples at Abu Simbel are somewhat unique.
 The style is more associated more with the Nubians and other Middle Eastern cultures than with the ancient Egyptians.
 Unlike many other Pharonic temples, Abu Simbel was never taken over by the Romans or turned into a church by Christians.

 Abu Simbel was rediscovered in 1813 by John Lewis Burckhardt.
 In 1817, after weeks of digging, the Italian adventurer Giovanni Belzoni cleared away enough sand to penetrate the temple.
 Two years later when the Nefertari’s shrine was uncovered tourists starting venturing down the Nile to visit the site and have been coming every since.
 The statues are best seen at sunrise.

-The Colossal Statues at Abu Simbel are each 67 feet high and weigh 1,200 tons.
+The Colossal Statues at Abu Simbel are each 20.4 meters (67 feet high) and weigh 1,200 tons.
 Each eye is nearly three feet across.
 The statues were commissioned by Ramses and finished about 1260 B.C., coinciding more or less with Ramses 30 year jubilee when the pharaoh was 45.
 The statues were chiseled out of the mountainside, and, like the Sphinx and most other Egyptian temples, they were originally painted with bright colors.
 Scientist have been a able to ascertain from minute paint fragments left behind that the pharaohs headdresses were blue and gold, their skin was pink and the background was painted white.

 Hathor Temple at Dendera